Protecting Your Home: Estate Planning Strategies for Massachusetts Residents

 Nursing home recovery if the parent later applies for MassHealth

-This method can actually create more legal and financial risks than it solves.
+This method can create more legal and financial risks than it solves.

 Final Thoughts: Plan Early, Protect More

-The best way to protect your family home from probate and nursing home costs is to plan early and plan strategically.
-Every family situation is different, and Massachusetts laws are complex.
-At Lake Shore Legal, we guide clients through the best options for their goals, whether it’s passing the home to children, preparing for long-term care, or preserving eligibility for MassHealth.
+The best way to secure your family home from probate and nursing home costs is through early and strategic planning.
+Each family's situation is unique, and navigating Massachusetts laws can be complex.
+At Lake Shore Legal, we guide clients through the best options based on their individual goals, whether it’s passing the home to children, preparing for long-term care, or preserving eligibility for MassHealth.

 Lake Shore Legal | Central Massachusetts Estate Planning Attorneys